 As my raw chicken indicated months earlier, marriage number one was becoming a recipe for disaster.
 To my dismay, I soon realized that kitchen time with my kids became part of the settlement.

-Life after divorce was stressful and time was always a factor.
-Being a single mom for me meant more hours at work and shuttling kids to baseball practice, swimming lessons and playdates.
+Life as a divorced mom was stressful and time was always a factor.
+Being a single, divorced mom for me meant more hours at work and shuttling kids to baseball practice, swimming lessons and playdates.
 The days of frolciking in the kitchen seemed to be a thing of the past.
 The kitchen was quickly becoming a warehouse for my pots and pans as well as a place to unload my harbored feelings of guilt and resentment.
 It was my pseudo therapy den.
 Friends would stop by and I would make them tea as I complained about late bed times at thier dad’s house.

 One day my daughter Jackie, then 9, came home and asked me to contribute to the schools bakesale.
 “Do you remember we once made cupcakes with really good vanilla frosting?
 You can make those cupcakes!”